 The Board shall not approve a Claim to the extent it includes costs, expenses and obligations paid more than 365 days before the submission of the Application for Eligibility.

 Within 45 days of presenting a Claim for Reimbursement to the Board or within 45 days of presenting supplemental information requested by the Board, DOR shall notify the Claimant in writing of the Board's determination as to the Claim for Reimbursement.
-For the purposes of administering the program, a Claim shall be considered complete upon its receipt, review by DOR, and presentation to the Board.
+For the purposes of administering the program, a Claim shall be considered received upon its submission to DOR, its review by DOR, and presentation to the Board.

 Supplementing Claims.

 Before presenting a Claim to the Board for a vote, the DOR shall forward to the Claimant a claim review worksheet.
 The claim review worksheet shall list the DOR's recommendation for payment.
-The Claimant shall have 21 days to respond to DOR's recommendation.
-Any supplemental information to substantiate the Claim shall include Proof of Payment and backup documentation.
+The Claimant shall have 21 days to respond to DOR's recommendation and submit supplemental information as needed to substantiate the Claim.

 If DOR receives supplemental information within 21 days, DOR shall review the Claim.
-The recommendation for payment may be adjusted upon receipt of supplemental information.
+The recommendation for payment may be adjusted upon receipt of such supplemental information.

 2.11: Response Actions: Costs, Expenses and Obligations Allowable for Reimbursement